imarranz/data-science-workflow-management/book/030_workflow_management_concepts.md

 \begin{figure}[H]
     \centering
     \includegraphics[width=1.0\textwidth]{figures/chapters/030_workflow_management_concepts.png}
     \caption*{The field of data science is characterized by its intricate and iterative nature, encompassing a multitude of stages and tools, from data gathering to model deployment.
 To proficiently oversee this procedure, a comprehensive grasp of workflow management principles is indispensable.
-Workflow management encompasses the definition, execution, and supervision of processes to guarantee their efficient and effective implementation.}
+Workflow management encompasses the definition, execution, and supervision of processes to guarantee their efficient and effective implementation.
+Image generated with DALL-E.}
 \end{figure}

 In the context of data science, workflow management involves managing the process of data collection, cleaning, analysis, modeling, and deployment.
 It requires a systematic approach to handling data and leveraging appropriate tools and technologies to ensure that data science projects are delivered on time, within budget, and to the satisfaction of stakeholders.